Malebranche’s Theory of Ideas and Vision in God

 The conception of God as being in general also offended the philosophical sensibilities of the seventeenth century, which tended to favor a nominalist or conceptualist account of universals.
 According to this anti-Platonistic view, which had adherents among rationalists (e.g., Descartes) and empiricists (e.g., Locke) alike, the only things that exist are particulars, and so-called universals such as numbers or geometric objects are merely concepts or names.
 To conceive God as a universal violates this creed and, in the view of Locke specifically, makes God a bare abstraction (McCracken 1983, 139).
 Malebranche, however, maintains that the existence of God or being in general is necessary to explain the very possibility of abstract thought:

 the mind would be incapable of representing universal ideas of genus, species, and so on, to itself had it not seen all beings contained in one….
-[S]ense can be made of the way the mind knows certain abstract and general truths only through the presence of Him who can enlighten the mind in an infinity of different ways (Search 3.2.6, OC 1:441; LO 232).
+[S]ense can be made of the way the mind knows certain abstract and general truths only through the presence of Him who can enlighten the mind in an infinity of different ways.
+(Search 3.2.6, OC 1:441; LO 232)

 It is not clear, however, that the possibility of abstract cognition demands Vision in God.
 Some rival theories of abstract cognition, prevalent in the period, did not require a Platonistic ontology, and arguably were more philosophically satisfying.

 This brings us to yet another objection, concerning the ontology of ideas in God.
 Following Descartes, Malebranche proclaims throughout his work that everything that exists is either a substance or a modification of a substance.
 Thus, it would seem that if ideas are in God then they too must be either substances in their own right or divine modifications.
 Malebranche explicitly denies the latter, for God is immutable and thus ‘incapable of modifications’ (Elucidation 10, OC 3:149; LO 625).
 But they cannot be substances either for that would violate the theological doctrine that God is perfectly simple (more on this below).
 Malebranche, it would appear, is forced to abandon his substance-mode ontology: ‘I believe that intelligible extension is neither a substance nor a modification of substance, notwithstanding the axiom of the Philosophers [that everything is a either a substance or a mode]’ (OC 6:245).
-One must be careful, however, not to read this remark as conceding defeat, for in the continuation of this reply to Arnauld and in the passage above, he identifies ideas with God’s substance: ‘God’s ideas of creatures are…only His essence, insofar as it is participable or imperfectly imitable’ (Elucidation 10, OC 3:149; LO 625).
+One must be careful, however, not to read this remark as conceding defeat, for in the continuation of this reply to Arnauld and in the passage above, he identifies ideas with God’s substance: ‘God’s ideas of creatures are … only His essence, insofar as it is participable or imperfectly imitable’ (Elucidation 10, OC 3:149; LO 625).
 Perhaps Malebranche is not inconsistent after all for, as it turns out, ideas are substances, just not distinct substances.
 They are God’s substance conceived of in a certain way.
 The problem, unfortunately, goes beyond the issue of whether Malebranche is inconsistent.
 We are never given a clear account of the ontology of ideas; even in identifying them with God he must rely on the Platonic metaphor of participation.

 There is also considerable pressure in Malebranche’s philosophy against identifying ideas with God (even with all of the qualifications that identification usually assumes).
 In holding that God creates via archetypes, Malebranche seems committed to the position that ideas are discrete, and not just as we perceive them but for God himself.
-This may only require one idea of extension, but there also must be an idea of the mind.
+This may require only one idea of extension, but there also must be an idea of the mind.
 This again raises the problem of reconciling the theory of ideas with divine simplicity, a doctrine to which Malebranche is strongly committed and, ironically, to which he appeals in arguing for Vision in God (see section 4).
 Even two discrete ideas in God would be sufficient to violate his simplicity, and sometimes Malebranche speaks as if there are more.
 He recognizes that there is a problem here: ‘there is a great deal of difficulty in reconciling the Divine Being’s simplicity with this variety of intelligible ideas that He contains in His wisdom’ (ibid., OC 3:137, LO 618).
-But his only solution is to appeal to divine incomprehensibility. ‘[T]he divine substance in its simplicity…is beyond our reach….’
+But his only solution is to appeal to divine incomprehensibility. ‘[T]he divine substance in its simplicity … is beyond our reach….’
 (Dialogue 2, OC 12:52; JS 22).

 Far from trying to reconcile divine simplicity with his theory of ideas, Malebranche seems to exacerbate the problem in some of the ways he characterizes ideas.
 In Elucidation 10 and elsewhere, for example, he speaks of the ‘parts’ of intelligible extension (see e.g., Elucidation 10, OC 3:152–3; LO 627).
 This locution led Arnauld and others to worry not just about divine simplicity but whether Malebranche was a Spinozistic pantheist who identified God with extension.
 Malebranche replied that by ‘parts’ he meant intelligible parts, not spatial ones (Dialogue 4, OC 12:95, JS 58), but it is not clear how this solves the problem, especially since these so-called intelligible parts continue to function like spatial ones within his theory, becoming larger or smaller depending on the object we are perceiving and our perspective on it (Radner 1978, 117f).
 The charge of Spinozism would continue to haunt Malebranche throughout his career and was developed with even greater zeal by a former student named Dortuous de Mairan toward the end of his life.